VISHNU250802/Cognizance2020/README.md

 !
 [FUCNTION OF C++](https://i.ytimg.com/vi/Z2l3jNhb86o/maxresdefault.jpg)
 # FUNCTION PROTOTYPE
 - IN C++, the mode of functions declaration should be before the function call.
+- if we want to define a function after the function prototype.